AGI-Labs/continual_rl/README.md

 The output directory will be `tmp/<policy>_<experiment>_<timestamp>` This will contain output log files and saved models.

-#### Experiment types
-Generally, there are two types of experiment: recall experiments and transfer experiments.

-Recall experiments will train a sequence of tasks, and then test again on the first task, and see how well it does compared to when it was first trained.
-This tests how much catastrophic forgetting was mitigated.

-Transfer tasks train on a sequence of tasks, then train on a brand new task, and see how well the experience from the first tasks aid in (or hinder) the learning of the last task.
-This type of test is sometimes called an interference test.

 ## Use as a package
 If you simply wish to use the policies or experiments in your own code and have no wish to edit, continual_rl can be